 I was just reading a blog post over at Women of Faith about partnering with God and trusting Him to rule our lives.
 Over and over again I read about or speak to people who are struggling to overcome something like alcoholism or bitterness or any other issue in their life.
 One theme that is a constant thread through each person is that they are doing the struggling.
 They are trying to come up with the strength to break through their problem.

 They keep praying for God’s help and wondering why He isn’t giving them stronger self-control or showing them how to overcome their pain.
 The problem is, you can’t do it.
 God wants to BE your answer, not give you an answer.

-Habakkuk 3:19 in the amplified bible says: “The Lord God is my Strength, my personal bravery, and my invincible army; He makes my feet like hinds’ feet and will make me to walk [not to stand still in terror, but to walk] and make [spiritual] progress upon my high places [of trouble, suffering, or responsibility]“
+Habakkuk 3:19 in the amplified bible says: “The Lord God is my Strength, my personal bravery, and my invincible army; He makes my feet like hinds’ feet and will make me to walk and make progress upon my high places ”

 The Lord does not give me the strength to overcome.
 He IS my strength.
 He is the one who is brave for me so I don’t have to be.
 He doesn’t want me to do the work, solve the problem, or heal my own pain.
 He is the answer.
 He will do the work.
 My job is to trust Him, worship Him, seek Him always, and abide in the shelter of His wings.